 Seven steps to find your voice:

+Give it a go and start playing – these are skills which improve with practice.
 Let me know how you’re getting on and reach out if you need a helping hand.